AO World

 AO World plc, trading as ao.com, is an electrical retailer based in Bolton, England.
-It operates in the United Kingdom (ao.com), and operated in Germany (ao.de) until July 2022 and in the Netherlands (ao.nl) until November 2019, specialising in household appliances and electricals.
+It operates in the United Kingdom (ao.com), and operated in Germany (ao.de) until July 2022 and in the Netherlands (ao.nl) until November 2019, specialising in household kitchen appliances, (such as washing machines, refrigerators, dishwashers and cookers) and other electricals.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.